imagineMaggots/papers/README.md

 #### Supported/Integrated structures in the document/program
 Some general structures i intend to support/use in documents would be:
 - tables
+- mathematical equation typesetting
 - references
 - plots (from csv or functions)
 - images
 - ...
 - lists (of chapters, images, plots, references)

+For more information see [docs](docs/paper-structure.md).

 ### adding modern, advanced features
 okay. using the terms "modern" and "advanced" is a bit of a reach.